 When To Apply Lime To A Garden

 You can apply lime to a garden at any time.
-However, as mentioned above, applying too much lime when plants are growing can raise pH too quickly, hurting or killing your plants.
+However, applying too much lime when plants are growing can raise pH too quickly, which will hurt your plants.

 How Do You Fix Too Much Lime In Soil?